ShakirSofi/johnwlambert.github.io/_posts/2019-01-02-precision-recall.markdown

 Mean Average Precision involves computing the area under a curve (an integral), and can actually be quite confusing.

+<a name='beyond-accuracy'></a>
+## Why Isn't Accuracy Helpful?
+Classes are very imbalanced.
+You may get 99.99% accuracy for a search algorithm by predicting (or retrieving) nothing.
+In object detection, there are an infinite number of bounding boxes you could predict.
+If there is only one object (great imbalance), by predicting nothing you would have great accuracy.
+In IR, for any query, almost all documents in a corpus are not relevant.
+The true negatives (which can measure in the billions) are the things we don't care about, and which we can ignore in precision/recall.

+<a name='recall'></a>
 ### Recall

 Recall measures how many objects you missed.
 You can have very high recall by classifying everything as some class (at the expense of precision).
-It is a proportion to measure, *How much of the good stuff did we miss?*
+It is a proportion to measure, *How much of the good stuff did we miss?* or *"how complete the results are".*

 $$
 \mbox{Recall} = \frac{tp}{tp+fn} = \frac{tp}{\mbox{no. of actual positives}}
 $$

+<a name='precision'></a>
 ### Precision

 Precision measures your discriminative ability.
 If you claimed that all of the objects you saw were of a particular class, and you were usually wrong because they belonged to a different class, you would have low precision.
 Your judgments can't be considered *precise*.
-Precision is a proportion to measure, *How much junk did we give to the user?*
+Precision is a proportion to measure, *How much junk did we give to the user?* or *"how useful the search results are"*.

 $$
 \mbox{Precision} = \frac{tp}{tp+fp} = \frac{tp}{\mbox{no. of predicted positives}}
 $$

+<a name='pr-tradeoff'></a>
 ## Trading Off Between the Two
 Since these two metrics are complementary, we must always report them together.
 If we return only one of these two numbers, we can make either number arbitrarily high.